196 East Commerce Street

 Crimes (felonies) are reviewed by the County Prosecutor’s Office.
 This office determines whether to:

-An experienced defense attorney will contact the prosecutor’s office early.
-An aggressive defense attorney will present the prosecutor with positive information about the client and attempt to obtain pre-indictment discovery.
+An experienced New Jersey criminal law lawyer will contact the prosecutor’s office early.
+An aggressive defense attorney will present the prosecutor with positive information about the client and attempt to obtain a pre-indictment discovery.
 The attorney can decide to present the prosecutor with information to:

 The experienced NJ attorney will make an important recommendation as to whether to have the client testify before a grand jury (the attorney must ask the prosecutor to allow the client to testify) based on various factors including but not limited to:

 An experienced aggressive attorney will often use the services of an experienced expert early in the case.
-The expert may be an investigator, an engineer, doctor, psychologist, retired police man, or others to help develop the client’s case or defense.
-It is very important to find a good attorney as soon as possible to protect your rights.
+The expert may be an investigator, an engineer, doctor, psychologist, retired policeman, or others to help develop the client’s case or defense.
+It is very important to find a good defense lawyer as soon as possible to protect your rights.

 Don’t let your rights be jeopardized.